CaptainX3/CW-Playable-Subs/Readme.md

 Single missions in the mod are color coded as follows:

+* Red - These are custom missions for the Red side (Russia, China, etc) (Note: All playable subs will be available for the player to choose from, but the enemies will be from the Blue side.)
+* Blue - These are custom missions for the Blue side (USA, UK, etc) (Note: All playable subs will be available for the player to choose from, but the enemies will be from the Red side.)
+* Yellow - These are custom missions made specifically for the playable surface ships only.
 * White - Vanilla missions from Killerfish, modified to allow all playable subs to be used.
 * Orange - New missions sent to us by mod users, already designed with the mod's playable subs.
 * Green - These are custom missions that are unique in some way, usually featuring only certain playable subs and/or a unique objective.

+## Campaign List Color Coding

+The campaigns in the mod are color coded as follows:

-* Red - These are custom missions for the Red side (Russia, China, etc) (Note: All playable subs will be available for the player to choose from, but the enemies will be from the opposite side.)
+* Red - These are standard campaigns for the Red side (Russia, China, etc) (Note: All playable subs will be available for the player to choose from, but the enemies will be from the Blue side.)
-* Blue - These are custom missions for the Blue side (USA, UK, etc) (Note: All playable subs will be available for the player to choose from, but the enemies will be from the opposite side.)
+* Blue - These are standard campaigns for the Blue side (USA, UK, etc) (Note: All playable subs will be available for the player to choose from, but the enemies will be from the Red side.)
+* Green - These free roam campaigns for both sides.
+* Yellow - These are campaigns made specifically for the playable surface ships only.